x-englishwordnet/ewn-jaxb/README.md

 Provides access to English Wordnet (EWN) *src* files through Plain Old Java Object (Pojo) classes.
 The Java objects are generated from the XSD typed schema by the JAXB compiler, effectively **binding the objects to their XML** representation (or *unmarshalling* XML to Java objects).

-It uses the **JAXB** framework which is is one of the APIs in the Jakarta EE platform (formerly called Java EE).
+It uses the **JAXB** framework which is one of the APIs in the Jakarta EE platform (formerly called Java EE).

 Please refer to the test classes in the source files to get a glimpse as to how it can be used.